Roger-Chuh/ShapeToolbox/README.md

 ### Graphical user interface tools

 There are two graphical interfaces, `objDesigner` and `objBlendGui`.
 These are not covered here in more detail yet.
 Just try them out and, well, good luck.
 If nothing happens in `objDesigner` when you change things, try hitting the `Update` button.
 If things crash, don't be surprised.
+Not all options are available through this interface.
+At the moment, ellipsoid and the "superparameters" are also not available.
+Hope to change this soon.

 Good luck.

 ### Prepare models for 3D printing

 There are a few functions that might be useful when prepping models for printing on a 3D printer.
 The models as they are spat out by the `objMake*`-functions are just "shells", that is, define only the outer boundary of the model shape.
 For 3D printing, the model walls need to have a thickness (of course you could print a solid sphere, as well as some other shapes, but that would be wasteful, and to a plane you would need to add some thickness to print anyway).
 For this, use `objAddThickness`.
 Also, you might want to scale the model.
 The models have default sizes that are (close to) unity in arbitrary units.
 For example, the default sphere and cylinder base radius is one, and default plane width is one.
 A 3D printing software might interpret this as one inch or one millimeter, but in any case, it is unlikely to be what you want.
 Use `objScale` to scale it.
 Finally, with some printing techniques (SLA at least) it might not be a good idea to try to print a hollow sphere because of a possible "suction effect" between the model and the bottom of the resin tank.
-You can use `objCutSphere` to cut out a piece of a sphere to make it more printable in this case.
+You can use `objCutSphere` to cut out a piece of a sphere (or an ellipsoid) to make it more printable in this case.

 ```matlab
 % Make a sphere with bumps and dents